-The reported apparent opioid overdose death data and take home naloxone kit data are preliminary, and numbers are subject to change in the coming reports.
+All data are subject to change in the coming reports.
 Since the last report, updates have been made to previously reported counts and rates based on revised data.

 See Appendix B for a detailed description of the methodology.

 Suspect Opioid Overdoses